jbloom/phyloExpCM/_sources/example_2013Analysis_Influenza_NP_Human_1918_Descended.txt

         - For *KOSI07* models, this is 60 as there are a total of 60 independent frequencies for the 61 non-stop codons.

-    6) The `AIC`_.

-    7) A string giving the group to which the model is assigned for plotting purposes.

 Here are the results for optimization of the tree built with the *GY94* model in `codonPhyML`_ (this is the file ``GY94_summary.csv``):